tgstation/tgstation/tgui-next/README.md

 - By plain numbers (1 unit equals `0.5em`);
 - In absolute measures, by providing a full unit string (e.g. `100px`).

-Units which are used in `Box` are `0.5em`, which is half font-size.
+Units which are used in `Box` are `0.5em`, which are half font-size.
 Default font size is `12px`, so each unit is effectively `6px` in size.
 If you need more precision, you can always use fractional numbers.